Exact construction and uniqueness of the coupled-channel Green's function: Introduction

 The coupled-channel Green's function finds important applications across many areas of physics.
 Wherever the Feshbach projection formalism~\cite{Feshbach58,Feshbach62} is used to reduce a multichannel problem to an effective single-channel description, the Green's function of the eliminated channels serves as the propagator that generates the nonlocal, energy-dependent polarization potential~\cite{Nagarajan85,Satchler91,Thompson89}.
 A particularly demanding application is the scattering of weakly bound nuclei~\cite{CANTO20061,CANTO20151}, where the continuum-discretized coupled-channels (CDCC) method~\cite{Rawitscher74,Kamimura86,AUSTERN1987125,10.1093/ptep/pts008} yields large systems of coupled equations with strong continuum-continuum couplings.
 The resulting dynamical polarization potential (DPP) has been shown to produce long-range attraction and absorption for halo projectiles~\cite{Mackintosh04,Keeley09}, and its microscopic construction has acquired renewed importance at rare-isotope beam facilities~\cite{Hebborn_2023}.
 Most previous studies have adopted a weak-coupling approximation that neglects the continuum-continuum couplings and renders the Green's matrix diagonal~\cite{Rao1973,PhysRevC.77.034609,Potel25}, but recent work has shown that the off-diagonal elements generate coherent interference contributions to the total absorption~\cite{Liu2025CoherentFusion}.
-Going beyond the weak-coupling limit requires the full coupled-channel Green's function, precisely the object whose construction and uniqueness we establish in this work.
+We emphasize that this simplification is specific to the Green's-matrix construction of the DPP and is not a feature of loosely-bound-nucleus reaction theory in general.
+The continuum-discretized coupled-channels method itself retains the full continuum-continuum coupling, as do the adiabatic approximation for deuteron-induced reactions~\cite{JohnsonSoper70} and its halo-nucleus extension~\cite{JohnsonAlKhaliliTostevin97} through closure on the projectile internal Hamiltonian, the Weinberg state expansion that systematically improves the latter~\cite{JohnsonTandy74,LaidTostevinJohnson93,PangTimofeyukJohnsonTostevin13}, and the Faddeev treatment of three-body reaction dynamics~\cite{HlopheLei19,LazauskasCarbonell11,DeltuvaMoro07}.
+The weak-coupling simplification does not enter the solution of the three-body dynamics; it is introduced only when that dynamics is reduced to an effective two-body interaction through a diagonal Green's matrix.
+The present work removes this approximation by constructing the exact coupled-channel Green's matrix for the finite CDCC model space, retaining all continuum-continuum couplings among the included bins together with the exact channel-energy structure, from which the effective two-body interaction follows; this full coupled-channel Green's function is precisely the object whose construction and uniqueness we establish in this work.
 Analogous coupled-channel Green's functions appear in electron-atom and electron-molecule collisions~\cite{PhysRevA.29.625}, multichannel ultracold atomic scattering with multiple hyperfine channels, and coupled vibrational-rotational dynamics.